SMI 9-Step Family Governance Framework™

-Creating a family business governance structure is about separating three things that often get tangled:
+Creating a family business governance structure is about

 Family- Ownership- Business Operations